StateSmith/StateSmith/docs/dev/build-with-cli.md

 git clone https://github.com/StateSmith/StateSmith.git
 ```

-or [download a zip](https://github.com/StateSmith/StateSmith/archive/refs/heads/main.zip) of the project
+or [download a zip](https://github.com/StateSmith/StateSmith/archive/refs/heads/main.zip) of the project.

 ## Build All StateSmith Projects
-You can easily build both the StateSmith library, CLI and tests with a single command.
+You can easily build all StateSmith C# projects with a single command.

+The `src` directory contains 4 StateSmith C# Projects
+* `src/StateSmith` - the core lib
+* `src/StateSmithTest` - tests for the core lib
+* `src/StateSmith.Cli` - the `ss.cli` CLI tool
+* `src/StateSmith.CliTest` - tests for the `ss.cli` CLI tool
-`cd` to the `StateSmith/src` directory.

-Run command `dotnet build` to build.
+`cd` to the `src` directory and run command `dotnet build` to build.
 This works because there is a C# solution file (StateSmith.sln) in the `src` directory.
-It links

- You might need to run it a few times for everything to get resolved.
+ You might need to run it twice for everything to get resolved.
 It should be good after that.

 ```shell
 StateSmith/src$ dotnet build